What is a title?

 What type of payment is required for closing?

 All money needed for a real estate transaction must either be brought to the closing or sent to the title company prior to the closing.
 The money must be “good funds” which means it has to be either in the form of a Cashier’s Check or wire transfer.
 Generally, for funds over $25,000.00 a wire is required.
 Ask the title company for their wire instructions prior to closing.
 If you plan to move money from investment accounts to bring to closing, check with your investment company at least a week prior to the closing date since it may take several days for the funds to be available.

 Isn’t purchasing both the owner’s and lender’s policies duplicate coverage?

 No, it is not duplicate coverage.
 Your lender will require you to purchase a lender’s policy to protect their investment in your property.
 The lender’s policy is usually based on the amount of your loan, exists only over the life of the loan and protects only the lender if a problem arises with the title.
 A lender’s policy does not protect the owner, which is why the owner should purchase an owner’s policy.

 How do I choose a title company?

 Choosing the right title company is very important in making sure your transaction is handled in the most professional manner.
-You should not base your decision solely on fees but should consider a number of factors such as reputation, experienced staff, and recommendations from other professionals in the real estate industry.
-The title company should be able to guarantee their fees upfront and in writing and should be available to answer any of your questions either before, during and even after settlement.
+You should not base your decision solely on fees, but should consider a number of factors such as reputation, experienced staff, and the recommendations of other professionals in the real estate industry.
+The title company should be able to guarantee their fees up front and in writing and should be available to answer any of your questions either, before, during and even after closing.
 At Gateway Title, we offer free consultations on the home buying or selling process, guarantee our fees and are available to answer any of your questions.
 Our staff has combined experience of over 100 years!